wunderio/code-quality-old/README.md

 }
 ```

+4. `composer update` or `composer install`

+When a developer pulls a project containing code-quality:

-Running `composer install` will bring in new package and ensures git pre-commit hook by executing `install-update.sh`.
+1. Running `composer install` will bring in new package and ensures git pre-commit hook by executing `install-update.sh`.

-In future we will have it as regular composer package for easier installation.

 ## Usage